riscv/riscv-bitmanip/README.md

 The [cproofs](cproofs) directory contains a few proofs for the reference C models.

 ## riscvOVPsim Reference Simulation
-Included in this repository in the dir [riscv-ovpsim](riscv-ovpsim) is a version of the Imperas [riscvOVPsim](riscv-ovpsim/README.md) simulator that includes a full implementation of the RISC-V 32 & 64 Bit ISA specification and an implementation of these new bitmanip instructions.
+Included in this repository in the directory [riscv-ovpsim](riscv-ovpsim) is a version of the Imperas [riscvOVPsim](riscv-ovpsim/README.md) simulator that includes a full implementation of the RISC-V 32 & 64 Bit ISA specification and an implementation of these new bitmanip instructions.

 To enable the new instructions, just add a command line option: